amaurycoudr/rnerator/README.md

 The main interest of this component generator is the Sandbox environment automatically generated.

+It provide a sandbox view for all your component.
+In which you can develop your component.
+This is an alternative to Storybook for React Native

+## Folder structure

 When you initialize the project thanks to `rnerator init` a folder with this structure is created: